merely-useful/py-rse/index.md

 >
 > --- Jonathan Buckheit and David Donoho, paraphrasing Jon Claerbout, in @Buck1995

-While some reports, datasets, software packages, and/or analysis scripts can't be published without violating personal or commercial confidentiality, every researcher's default should be to make all these as widely available as possible.
+While some reports, datasets, software packages, and analysis scripts can't be published without violating personal or commercial confidentiality, every researcher's default should be to make all these as widely available as possible.
 Publishing it under an open license (Section \@ref(teams-license)) is the first step;